troll-n/Automated-Flake-Detection/INSTALL.md

 ```shell
 python -m pip install rotpy
 ```
 while in your venv from before.
 You may need to install the C++ redistributable from Microsoft if it doesn't work; see [RotPy's documentation](https://matham.github.io/rotpy/README.html).
-RotPy is really just another SDK.
+RotPy interfaces with the [Spinnaker SDK](https://www.flir.com/support-center/iis/machine-vision/downloads/spinnaker-sdk-download/spinnaker-sdk--download-files/#anchor1), which you can also install via their website.

 # Part 3: MySQL Database